How to Talk to Doctors Without Being Dismissed

 10. Track your flares and thresholds

-A brief pattern summary is more informative than describing isolated symptoms.
-Share:
+A brief pattern summary may be more useful than isolated symptoms.
+Useful categories include:

 • triggers